TilakMaddy/hyperindex-openinfra/README.md

 You only need a HyperSync token, not a HyperIndex cloud plan.

+> [!IMPORTANT]
+> HyperIndex OpenInfra is an independent community project.
+It is not affiliated with, endorsed by, or supported by Envio (envio.dev).
+Envio, HyperIndex and HyperSync
+> are names that belong to their owners.
+For help with this project, open an issue on the GitHub repo, not with Envio's support team.

 Terraform brings up a [Talos Linux](https://www.talos.dev/) Kubernetes cluster on EC2 — no EKS, no control-plane bill — and [Flux](https://fluxcd.io/) converges everything else from this repo: Postgres, Hasura, the indexer, TLS, DNS, dashboards and alerts.
 Every tier